LabEG/XMLDOCFormatter.js/README.md

 - Closure compiler compability,
 - Using JSDoc for documentations,
 - OOP oriented,
-- All code checking by JSHint and JSLint.
+- All code checking by JSHint and JSLint,
+- Browserify, RequireJS, CommonJS, AMD compatibility.